-- (2) At fiscal year-end, the aggregate number of outstanding stock awards and outstanding option awards held by each non-employee director was as follows: Mr. Barr-2,141 shares of restricted stock; Mr. Bradford-2,505 shares of restricted stock; Mr. Dale-2,141 shares of restricted stock; Mr. Davenport-2,141 shares of restricted stock; Mr. Dobkin-4,000 option shares and 1,454 shares of restricted stock; Mr. Johnson-1,797 shares of restricted stock; Mr. Jones-7,000 option shares; Mr. McCarten-1,454 shares of restricted stock; Ms. Mitchell-5,000 option shares and 1,454 shares of restricted stock; Mr. Peterson-1,454 shares of restricted stock; and Ms. Weiss-5,000 option shares and 1,454 shares of restricted stock.
-(3) Messrs.
-Dale, Jones and Lowery retired from the Board effective immediately prior to the 2012 Annual Meeting on November 15, 2012. - Messrs.
-Dale, Jones and Lowery retired from the Board effective immediately prior to the 2012 Annual Meeting or Reflects cost of the Company providing medical, prescription and dental insurance benefits to the director. - (5) Reflects matching of charitable donations pursuant to our Board of Directors matching grant program.
-Under the matching grant program, we match up - to \$1,000 donated by our directors to a charitable organization of their choice.
+- (2) At fiscal year-end, the aggregate number of outstanding stock awards and outstanding option awards held by each non-employee director was as follows: Mr. Barr-2,141 shares of restricted stock; Mr. Bradford-2,505 shares of restricted stock; Mr. Dale-2,141 shares of restricted stock; Mr. Davenport-2,141 shares of restricted stock; Mr. Dobkin-4,000 option shares and 1,454 shares of restricted stock; Mr. Johnson-1,797 shares of restricted stock; Mr. Jones-7,000 option shares; Mr. McCarten-1,454 shares of restricted stock; Ms. Mitchell-5,000 option shares and 1,454 shares of restricted stock; Mr. Peterson-1,454 shares of restricted stock; and Ms. Weiss-5,000 option shares and 1,454 shares of restricted stock. - (3) Messrs.
+Dale, Jones and Lowery retired from the Board effective immediately prior to the 2012 Annual Meeting on November 15, 2012. - (4) Reflects cost of the Company providing medical, prescription and dental insurance benefits to the director. - (5) Reflects matching of charitable donations pursuant to our Board of Directors matching grant program.
+Under the matching grant program, we match up to \$1,000 donated by our directors to a charitable organization of their choice.